samayo/bulletproof/README.md

 $image->setDimension($width, $height);
 ````
 #### Getting image properties
-To get all image info, before or after upload you can choose the following:
+To get all image info, before or after upload you can use the following:
 ````php
 // get the provided or auto-generated image name
 $image->getName();